vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 ![](./images/di_policy_add_policy.png)

-Add 2 more statements and make sure you set the workspace OCID.
+Add 2 more statements and make sure you set the Workspace OCID.
 It will look like this one:

 The first statement: